NaiyanJones/naiyanjones.github.io/_pages/about.md

 classes: wide
 ---

 Hi, I'm Naiyan.
-Or as most people call me, Nay.
+Or as some people call me, Nay.

+I am an analyst and researcher in the UK government.
+I have worked on and improved some of the largest surveys carried out in government by the Office for National Statistics (ONS).
+If you have heard news, or read an article, about inflation or Gross Domestic Product (GDP) in the past few years, then it's likley I worked on it.

-I am an independent researcher and a data analyst at the Office for National Statistics (ONS), UK.
-This blog covers my academic research to date.
-My research interests include social media platform and online communities.
-I have a specific interest in the social media platform Reddit.
+On the side I also have a wider interests including social media platforms and online communities.
+I have published internationally with several academics in North America on the social media platform Reddit.

-I have worked with charities, community groups, co-operatives and briefly in politics.
+Wider afield I have worked with charities, community groups, co-operatives and briefly in politics.
 I have a postgraduate diploma in social research from the University of Birmingham, UK.

-Currently I am collaborating internationally with several American academics on papers involving the social media platform Reddit.
-These cover health topics, literature reviews, and digital research ethics.
-I also have a keen interest in building my skills on machine learning, particularly with natural language processing.

 I am a member of the [Social Research Association](https://the-sra.org.uk/), the [Association of Internet Researchers](https://aoir.org/) and the [University of Alabama Reddit Research Group](https://arrg.ua.edu/).